 Ultimately, parents will know themselves what is in the best interests of their individual children and how they can best help their children through these uncertain times.

 The Family Court's guidance reminds parents that they have parental responsibility for their children, not the Court.
-It goes on to state that if parents are unable to agree arrangements, one parent can vary the order unilaterally if they are sufficiently concerned that complying with the Child Arrangements Order goes against government health advice.
+It goes on to state that if parents are unable to agree arrangements, one parent can vary the order unilaterally if they are sufficiently concerned that complying with the Child Arrangement Order goes against government health advice.
 This might be the case for example if a parent considers their child is vulnerable due to a health condition.
 The Court advises that if these decisions are challenged in the Family Court arena, the Court will look at whether the parent acted "reasonably and sensibly" in light of official advice and rules.
 They will also consider the specific circumstances of the child and family.

-However, the Court emphasises that: "The key message should be that, where Coronavirus restrictions cause the letter of a court order to be varied, the spirit of the order should nevertheless be delivered by making safe alternative arrangements for the child."
+However, the Court emphasises that: "The key message should be that, where coronavirus restrictions cause the letter of a court order to be varied, the spirit of the order should nevertheless be delivered by making safe alternative arrangements for the child."